GestaltCogTeam/BasicTS/README.md

 BasicTS implements a wealth of models, including ***classic models***, ***spatial-temporal forecasting*** models, and ***long-term time series forecasting*** model:

+You can find the implementation of these models in the baselines directory.

+The code links (💻Code) in the table below point to the official implementations from these papers.
+Many thanks to the authors for open-sourcing their work!

 <details open>
   <summary><h3>Spatial-Temporal Forecasting</h3></summary>